codello/.github/README.md

 The contents of this repository provide defaults for other projects but are in many cases not explicitly referenced.
 This makes versioning contents basically impossible.

-In addition it can be highly dependent on a project, what constitutes a breaking change.
+In addition, it can be highly dependent on a project, what constitutes a breaking change.
 In order to avoid confusion, this repository does not provide version numbers.
 If you use the renovate config in this repository, you should consider every change a potentially breaking change.
 Usually you are better off, maintaining your own fork of this repo.